Lincoln Road upgrade Lincoln Road upgrade

 - Improved infrastructure and minimised surface flooding.

-October 2015 to May 2016 - Preliminary design.
-Technical report and drafting of the notice of requirement (NoR) application, which specifies the intention to purchase land from nominated properties, and in some case to purchase whole properties.
+- October 2015 to May 2016 - Preliminary design.
+Technical report and drafting of notice of requirement (NoR) application.

-February 2016 to May 2016 - Project update with affected property owners and affected/interested parties.
+- February 2016 to May 2016 - Project update with affected property owners/affected parties.

-All future dates are projections.
-Final timelines are to be confirmed and are subject to availability of funds.
+All future dates (below) are indicative and to be confirmed.
+They are subject to availability of funds.

-Lincoln Road is the busiest regional arterial road in west Auckland, used by 42,000 vehicles per day.
+Lincoln Road is the busiest regional arterial road in west Auckland, used by 45,000 to 48,000 vehicles per day.
 It has a poor road safety record, with a total of 446 crashes recorded between 2008 and 2012 (crossing and turning collisions account for 36% of crashes).

-Lincoln Road is identified in the Auckland Plan as a ‘growth corridor’, primarily for business, light industrial and residential.
+Lincoln Road is identified in the Auckland Plan as a ‘growth corridor’, with expected growth in traffic volumes along the route generated by future developments.
 It is also a key feeder road for Auckland’s Western Ring Route.

-View the proposed preliminary design plan (PDF 4.2MB)
+View the proposed preliminary design plan (PDF 2.5MB)

 Additional transit lanes

-A key feature of the upgrade is the widening of Lincoln Road to 6 lanes to include a bus and high occupancy vehicle (T3 transit) lane on both sides of the road.
+A key feature of the upgrade is the widening of Lincoln Road and to include a transit lane or lanes for use by buses and high occupancy vehicles.

-The proposed additional lanes will improve travel times for buses and other vehicles with three or more people and help reduce congestion along the existing traffic lanes.
+This will improve travel times for buses and other vehicles with 3 or more people and help reduce congestion along the existing traffic lanes.

 Transit lanes are reserved for: